 The rubble was still bouncing when, in September of 1989, Elaine Kamarck and I published a long essay entitled “The Politics of Evasion: Democrats and the Presidency.”
 We began this way:

 The Democratic Party’s 1988 presidential defeat demonstrated that the party’s problems would not disappear, as many had hoped, once Ronald Reagan left the White House.
-Without a charismatic president to blame for their ills, Democrats must now come face to face with reality: to many Americans have come to see the party as inattentive to their economic interests, indifferent if not hostile to their moral sentiments, and ineffective in defense of their national security.
+Without a charismatic president to blame for their ills, Democrats must now come face to face with reality: too many Americans have come to see the party as inattentive to their economic interests, indifferent if not hostile to their moral sentiments, and ineffective in defense of their national security.

 Bill Clinton’s 1992 campaign represented a pitch-perfect response to this diagnosis.
 On the economic front, Clinton espoused a program of growth and opportunity for all, and he argued that this program was fully compatible with fiscal responsibility and restraint.
-In foreign policy, Clinton updated liberal internationalism: American must lead with its values and must on occasion be prepared to use force in their defense.
+In foreign policy, Clinton updated liberal internationalism: America must lead with its values and must on occasion be prepared to use force in their defense.
 And Clinton’s social policy combined traditional Democratic objectives, such as expanding health insurance coverage, with bold new policies on hot-button issues such as crime, welfare, and education.
 In so doing, he worked as well to readjust the party’s alignment with mainstream values such as hard work, personal responsibility, and accountability.

 All this sounds much easier to do in retrospect than it was at the time.
 Clinton’s famous promise to end welfare as we know it, for example, antagonized many liberals who believed that it represented “blaming the victim” and would immiserate millions of poor women and their children.
 Nor did intra-party controversy subside after Clinton took office.
 His decision to present a budget focused on fiscal restraint and deficit reduction rather than public investment antagonized Democratic interest groups who had endured twelve lean years under Republican presidents.
 His support for the North American Free Trade Agreement (NAFTA) and the World Trade Organization split his party down the middle.
 His advocacy of standards-based education reform and charter schools ran up against the advocates of long-established programs.
 And his decision to sign a landmark welfare reform bill in June of 1996 triggered the resignations of several highly visible administration officials.